phel-lang/phel-lang/doc/content/documentation/php-interop.md

   (+ a b))
 ```

 Now the `phel export` command will generate a PHP wrapper class in `src/PhelGenerated`.
+This class can then be used in the PHP application to call Phel functions.